-BPCL Director (Refineries) R Ramachandran Superannuates | Business
+BPCL Director (Refineries) R Ramachandran superannuates | Business

-Mumbai, Maharashtra, India (NewsVoir) BPCL Director (Refineries) R Ramachandran superannuated at the close of work on 31/08/2020 after serving Bharat Petroleum for 38 years.
-Besides overseeing the operations of BPCL Refineries and its subsidiary Numaligarh Refineries Limited and Joint Venture Company Bharat Oman Refineries Limited (BORL), he was also Non-Executive Chairman of Petronet CCK, till its merger with BPCL, and Petronet India Limited.
-He was also on the Board of BORL, Bharat Gas Resources Limited and Ratnagiri Refineries & Petrochemicals Limited.
+Mumbai (Maharashtra) [India] September 3 (ANI/NewsVoir): BPCL Director (Refineries) R Ramachandran superannuated at the close of work on 31/08/2020 after serving Bharat Petroleum for 38 years.
+Besides overseeing the operations of BPCL Refineries and its subsidiary Numaligarh Refineries Limited and joint venture company Bharat Oman Refineries Limited (BORL), he was also a Non-Executive Chairman of Petronet CCK, till its merger with BPCL, and Petronet India Limited.
+He was also on the Board of BORL, Bharat Gas Resources Limited, and Ratnagiri Refineries & Petrochemicals Limited.

-In addition, he was also responsible for Research and Development, Supply Chain Management and Operations, International Trade and Shipping, Health Safety Security & Environment (HSSE), Biofuels and cross country Pipeline Operation till recently.
-His experience in conceptualization to commissioning of grass root and brown field projects is recognized in both Indian and International Oil and Gas Industry.
-Prior to his tenure as Director in BPCL, he was Managing Director of BORL and is widely acclaimed for his contributions to the growth of that Company.
+In addition, he was also responsible for Research and Development, Supply Chain Management and Operations, International Trade and Shipping, Health Safety Security & Environment (HSSE), Biofuels and cross country pipeline operation till recently.
+His experience in conceptualization to commissioning of grass root and brownfield projects is recognized in both the Indian and international oil and gas industry.

+Prior to his tenure as Director in BPCL, he was Managing Director of BORL and is widely acclaimed for his contributions to the growth of that company.
+This story is provided by NewsVoir.
+ANI will not be responsible in any way for the content of this article.
+(ANI/NewsVoir)

 ALSO READ